 - Where to buy them: Garden centers, nurseries, and online shops

-- When to use them: At the first sign of infestation, in the early morning or late afternoon.
+- Timing: At the first sign of infestation, in the early morning or late afternoon

 Systemic neonicotinoids

-Systemic neonicotinoids work from the inside out, soaking into your grass and spreading through the whole plant.
+Systemic neonicotinoids are absorbed by the grass roots and move upward through the plant.
 When chinch bugs take a bite, they get a fast-acting dose that knocks them out quickly.

 - Where to buy them: Garden centers, agricultural suppliers, and online retailers.

-- What to use to apply them: A sprayer for a soil drench or foliar treatment or a spreader for granules.
+- Application: A sprayer for a soil drench or foliar treatment, or a spreader for granules.

 Lawn maintenance practices that control chinch bugs